Workshops

 OpenGL ES 2.0.

-– the class will start at 9.00 AM;
+• The class will start at 9:00 AM.

-– after the presentation, you will receive some tasks to practice the learned theory.
-If you don’t finish the tasks during class, they will turn into homework.
-Some tasks require more time, so, depending on the lesson your homework may take between 0-4 hours weekly.
-The workshop will last until the end of semester and if the project is still not finished by that time, we can have a few more meetings after the semester ends (during the examination period, if you have some free time, or in the beginning of the college break) – but let’s hope that it will not happen.
-This is why you should do the assigned homework every week, so we can follow the workshop plan and have no delays in the end of the semester.
+The workshop will last until the end of the semester.
+If the project is not finished by then, we can schedule a few more meetings after the semester ends (during the examination period, if you have some free time, or at the beginning of the college break) — but let’s hope that this will not be necessary.
+This is why you should complete the assigned homework every week so we can follow the workshop plan and avoid delays at the end of the semester.